synergistic-silobusters/flintandsteel/CONTRIBUTING.md

 * change `package.json` and `bower.json` if a new module was installed using the `--save` command line switch, i.e. `[npm|bower] install --save <module_name>`
 * add `package.json` or `bower.json` to a separate commit with a reason to pull that module into the build
 * update the unit tests in the corresponding `.spec.js` file in the same folder.
 If one doesn't exist, create a file with the same name as the folder followed by ".spec.js".
 This marks the file as a unit test file.
+* run `gulp test:client` to run the unit tests and make sure they all pass.
+Make sure that none of the tests are excluded or focused.

 Pull requests changing significant portions of code without updating the unit tests will be rejected and asked to be redone.
+Pull requests containing focused or excluded unit tests will also be rejected until changed.

 ### Create a Pull Request